apache/eventmesh/docs/en/instructions/eventmesh-unit-test-rule.md

   Corresponding test class: `src/test/java/org/apache/eventmesh/common/protocol/http/body/BaseResponseBodyTest.java`
   Configuration file: `src/test/resources/configuration.properties`

-+ The package name of the test class is the same as that of the tested class
++ The package name of the test class is the same as that of the tested class(as shown above)

 + Naming specifications for test classes:
   Tested (class, interface) name + Test